JonSeijo/text-editor/README.md

 make && ./editor
 ```

-## Warnings!
+## Warning!

-Currently the editor does not support correctly viewing tabs characters ( \t ).
-Expect glitches when \t appears.
 Be careful with the data you save!
-This won't happen if you use the correct indentation method: spaces.
-Pressing the tab key will insert four spaces.
-The bug with \t will be fixed in future versions.

 ## F.A.Q.